-Fakir was having somewhat different thoughts.
+Fakir had more serious concerns.
 Why would Mytho and Rue be returning out of the blue like that?
-There has to be a reason for them coming back now, something urgent…what could it possibly be?
+There has to be a reason for them coming back now, something urgent… what could it possibly be?

 The question lingered in Fakir's mind.
-Swaying between doubt and assurance, he glanced back at Ahiru on his left shoulder.
-She beamed at him cheerfully, with warm, golden hope shining from her eyes, like it had been when she had returned the entire town to normal with her simple, yet mystical dance.
-The only thing on her mind at that moment was the thought that she would get to see her dear friends again.
+Swaying between doubt and confidence, he glanced at Ahiru sitting on his left shoulder.
+She beamed at him with hopeful eyes, shining with the same light that had shone on the night the Raven had been defeated.
+The only thing she was concerned with at that moment was getting to see her dear friends again.

-Fakir let out a breath that he hadn't realized he'd been holding.
-It was at times like these he could swear Ahiru was still communicating with him somehow, reasoning with him and reassuring him of his doubts.
-Even without words to speak with, she was the best companion he had ever known.
+Fakir let out a breath he hadn't realized he'd been holding back.
+Even without words to speak with, Ahiru could still communicate with full sincerity, reasoning with him and reassuring him when he was troubled.
+Duck or not, she was the best companion he had ever known.

-As they turned the corner, they spotted a large crowd of people gathered in the street a block ahead of them.
-Fakir approached the gathering and found a person to interrogate.
+As they turned the corner, they spotted a large group of people gathered in the street a block ahead of them.
+Fakir approached the crowd and found a person he recognized to inquire the occasion.
 "Ebine-san?
-What's going on?
-What's everyone crowded around here for?"
+What's going on over here?"

-The largish woman replied, beaming, "Oh, didn't you know?
-Everyone's here to watch – the Prince and Princess will be arriving soon!
+The large woman replied, beaming, "Oh, didn't you know?
+Everyone's here to watch—the Prince and Princess will be arriving soon!
 The procession's sure to be spectacular!"

 There was a small murmur of assent throughout the group of people standing around the three.